SECS Sovereign

 The Perimeter Engine enforces rate, volume, and burst constraints based on observable measurables — latency, count, size — never content or intent.

-Core bootstrap kernel.
+Bootstrap kernel.
 Loads doctrine, validates, activates seeds, dispatches messages.
-Atom does not compute, route, orchestrate, or interpret.
-Atom governs movement, state, and boundaries.
+Atom governs movement and boundaries — it does not compute, route, or interpret payload content.

 Constitutional Hierarchy